-Here is a post that ran durin' Dino-amore-month 2012 and 'gain in our 2013 and 2014 Week Of Givin' Dino Thanks.
+Here is a post that ran durin' Dino-amore-month 2012 and 'gain in our 2013, 2014, and 2015 Week Of Givin' Dino Thanks.
 Likes it's from the outstandin' blog, "Vocal Standards" hosted by Mr. Steve Cox.
-In his prose, "Dean Martin's wonderful gift," Mr. Cox shares a deeply moving, profoundly insightful testimony to the transformin' power of our most beloved Dino.
+In his prose, "Dean Martin's wonderful gift," Mr. Cox shares a deeply moving, profoundly insightful testimony to the tremendous transformin' power of our most beloved Dino.
 Cox tells his heart-felt story of how our Dino's recorded music and television show dvds comforted his mother Bernice in the last couple of years of her struggle with Parkinson’s Disease.

 We 'gain offer our deep appreciation to Mr. Steve Cox for being so touchin'ly transparent in sensitively sharin' his deeply personal testimony of the amazin' ways that Dean Martin consoled Cox's mother in her last days on this earth.
 To read this in it's original format, simply click on the title of this post.

 Dino we do indeed shares our thanks for the amazin' ways you keep transformin' the lives of those you have welcomed into your amazin'ly wonderful world!
 Dino-thankfully, DMP

 My mom’s birthday was yesterday…

 I think she would have been 85 — she passed away in 2004.
 I don’t want to get all maudlin here or make this too personal, but I do want to share an anecdote about how Dean Martin helped my mother in her time of greatest need.

 As I mentioned in last week’s post on Andy Williams, we religiously watched Dean Martin’s television show at our house.
 To my knowledge, neither of my parents ever caught a Dean Martin live performance but nevertheless they were huge fans … the distant way most people are with guys as big as Dean or Frank Sinatra.